Definition of Terms

-If equipment or technical problems are suspected by MPL at any time, a Player or MPL may request a technical review of the situation.
+If equipment or technical problems are suspected by the MPL at any time, a Player or the MPL Operating Committee may request a technical review of the situation.
 An MPL technician will diagnose and troubleshoot problems, as needed.
-Technicians may request that MPL order replacement of any equipment, at their discretion.
-Decisions regarding the replacement of any equipment are solely at the discretion of MPL.
-If a Player wishes to use personal replacement equipment, the Player must use equipment which has been preapproved by MPL otherwise they will be provided replacement equipment by the MPL
+Technicians may advise that the specific piece of equipment be replaced at their sole discretion should they find anything wrong.
+Decisions regarding the replacement of any equipment are solely at the discretion of the MPL Operating Committee.
+If a Player wishes to use personal replacement equipment, the Player must use equipment which has been pre-approved by MPL otherwise they will be provided replacement equipment by the MPL.

 Players will have match server accounts provided for them by MPL.
 It is the players' responsibility to configure their account to their preferences.
 The account's Gaming Name must be set only to the player's official tournament handle, as approved by MPL.
 The team name and team ID need to be officially submitted before the set date, and cannot be changed after the submission.

-Players may not touch or handle another teammate's owned or provided equipment after a Match has started.
-Players who require assistance with their equipment should ask assistance from an MPL official.
+Players may not touch or handle another teammate's owned or provided equipment after the allotted preparation time.
+Players who require assistance with their equipment should ask for assistance from the MPL Operating Committee.

 The matching apparel includes shirts, jerseys, and pants.
 For the avoidance of doubt, short pants, sweatpants, athletic pants, and/or pajama pants will generally not be considered appropriate attire.
 Jerseys and all other apparel worn during such times are subject to the restrictions set forth in this Section, and are subject to the review and discretion of the MPL official.